Homestead Exemptions

 Why?

-General Residence Homestead Exemption Yes On Qualification April 30 ID (Driver’s License, State-issued ID, Temporary license, Military ID with copy of utility bill) Up to $40,000 off home’s appraised value toward school district taxes — prorated first year, homestead cap
+General Residence Homestead Exemption Yes April 30 ID (Driver’s License, State-issued ID, Temporary license, Military ID with copy of utility bill) Up to $100,000 off home’s appraised value toward school district taxes — prorated first year, homestead cap

-100% Disabled Veteran’s Homestead Exemption Yes Immediately April 30 Letter from VA office detailing receipt of 100% disability compensation due to service-connected disability and rating of 100% disabled or unemployability Total exemption from property taxes for all taxing jurisdictions
+100% Disabled Veteran’s Homestead Exemption Yes April 30 Letter from VA office detailing receipt of 100% disability compensation due to service-connected disability and rating of 100% disabled or unemployability 100% of homestead property's value for all taxing jurisdictions

-Surviving Spouse of Disabled Veteran Who Qualified for the 100% Disabled Veteran’s Exemption Yes Immediately April 30 ID, current VA letter identifying you as the surviving spouse and confirming your spouse as a deceased veteran with a service-related disability of 100% at the time of his/her death Continuation of spouse’s total tax exemption
+Surviving Spouse of Disabled Veteran Who Qualified for the 100% Disabled Veteran’s Exemption Yes April 30 ID, current VA letter identifying you as the surviving spouse and confirming your spouse as a deceased veteran with a service-related disability of 100% at the time of his/her death Continuation of spouse’s total property value exemption

-Surviving Spouse of Member of Armed Forces Killed in the Line of Duty Yes Immediately April 30 Copy of death certificate, current VA letter identifying you as the surviving spouse, ID Total exemption from property taxes for all taxing jurisdictions
+Surviving Spouse of Member of Armed Forces Killed in the Line of Duty Yes April 30 Copy of death certificate, current VA letter identifying you as the surviving spouse, ID 100% of homestead property's market value for all taxing jurisdictions

-Surviving Spouse of a First Responder Killed in the Line of Duty Yes Immediately April 30 Copy of death certificate, documentation identifying your spouse as a first responder killed in the line of duty and you as the surviving spouse Total exemption from property taxes for all taxing jurisdictions
+Surviving Spouse of a First Responder Killed in the Line of Duty Yes April 30 Copy of death certificate, documentation identifying your spouse as a first responder killed in the line of duty and you as the surviving spouse 100% of homestead property's market value for all taxing jurisdictions

 NEED MORE INFO?